qiongshuai/ShipYOLO/README.md

 - Execute the main program:
   python main.py

+modeltraining.py and testresult.py are the code for model training and model testing, respectively.
+Because we provided the trained model parameter file（yolos.pt）, this program does not need to use these two files.

 ### Run Detection
 - Single image detection: Click "Select Image File" to choose an image file, adjust the confidence threshold as needed, then click "Start Detection".
 A completion prompt will pop up when finished, and detection results will be displayed in the preview window and recorded in the result table.